 If you want to win your league, the first step is to… wait.

-You may think that you need to come out the blocks charging.
+You may think that you need to come out of the blocks charging.

-Duolingo places you in a league once you’ve completed your first lesson of the week.
+Duolingo places you in a new leaderboard once you’ve completed your first lesson of the week.

 If you complete your first lesson first thing on a Monday, then guess what?
-You’re going to be placed in a league with other early birds.
+You’re going to be placed in a leaderboard with other early birds.